AXI0MH1VE/Deoxys-V2/README.md

 **Alexis M. Adams**

 Creator and Architect of the AxiomHive Sovereign Manifold system.
-This project represents a fundamental shift from probabilistic to deterministic intelligence systems.
+This project delivers deterministic intelligence systems with mathematical certainty.

 ## 🙏 Acknowledgments